 We got lucky and were there during a massive swell, so it made for some pretty cool pictures.
 This is best seen during high tide for dramatic waves, but mid-tide is good to explore the rocks up close and get a little further out.

 Located in Kiama Downs just north of Bombo, Cathedral Rock is an amazing place to take pictures.
 Low tide is best for exploring this spot.
 During high tide, it is difficult to get out to the rocks to see the Cathedral Rock.
 The waves can also be dangerous during high tide.

 Looking for the whitest sand in the world?
 Look no further than Jarvis Bay.
 There are a few spots to explore and a great coastal walk, but Hyams Beach is too epic to not have on this list.
 We loved coming here for sunrise to have the entire beach for ourselves.

 24. Figure 8 Pools, New South Wales

 Royal National Park is a short drive from Sydney and has an amazing coastline.
-The Figure 8 Pools is a popular attraction.
-This is an easy two-hour walk and to get out by the tide pools it is required to be here during low tide.
+The Figure 8 Pools are a popular attraction.
+This is an easy two-hour walk and to get out by the tide pools, it is required to be here during low tide.
 Any other time and the natural tide pools are getting smashed by massive waves, which can be seriously dangerous.